attack68/rateslib/docs/source/i_whatsnew.rst

 2.1.0 (Not released)
 ***************************

-This release has restructured curves in order to provide a system for user implemented custom curves, which can directly inherit all of the native functionality of *rateslib*.
-An example can be seen in the `Cookbook: Building Custom Curves (Nelson-Siegel) <z_basecurve.html>`_
+This release has **restructured Curves** in order to provide a plug-in system to allow a user implemented custom *Curve*, which can directly inherit all of the native functionality of *rateslib*.
+An example can be seen in the cookbook article:
+`Building Custom Curves (Nelson-Siegel) <z_basecurve.html>`_.
+This has also completely revised the output of the :meth:`~rateslib.curves._BaseCurve.roll`, :meth:`~rateslib.curves._BaseCurve.shift`, and :meth:`~rateslib.curves._BaseCurve.translate` method to consistently yield a :class:`~rateslib.curves.RolledCurve`, :class:`~rateslib.curves.ShiftedCurve`, or :class:`~rateslib.curves.TranslatedCurve` respectively.

-It has also re-implemented its ``scheduling`` objects and ported them to Rust.
+This release has also re-implemented the ``scheduling`` objects and ported them to Rust.
 The ``rateslib.calendars`` module has been integrated into ``rateslib.scheduling``.
-Many migration issues are likely to be solved by changing the module name in code. **Note** that this has broken :class:`~rateslib.scheduling.Schedule` pickling and therefore the ability to use multi-processing.
-Solutions for this are being investigated for upcoming releases.
+Many migration issues are likely to be solved by changing the module name in code.

 .. list-table::
    :widths: 25 75